christine-zhang1/cs180/proj4/index.md

     </div>
 </div>

-In the kitchen mosaic, the lighting is a bit brighter in the rightmost piece.
-This difference in lighting was already there in the original images.
+The blending seems particularly useful for mosaics of 3 images compared to mosaics of 2 images.
+In the kitchen mosaic, the lighting is a bit brighter in the rightmost piece, but this difference in lighting is already there in the original images.

 ## Reflection
 I learned a lot from this project!
-It was really cool to see all my work come together when I got the blending to work right for my mosaics.
+It was really cool to see all my work come together when I got the blending to work for my mosaics.
 It feels like everything in this class is coming together, since we had to do alignment, blurring, low pass / high pass, blending, and warping.
 I learned more about the warping process and was able to try many different blending methods before finding one that worked well, which gave me some more experience into figuring out how to blend images.